 Wondering what you should know before visiting Spain for the winter holidays?
 Well, first of all, Spain is one of the most well-known countries for cultural travel, and also one of the most sought-after destinations in Europe.
-From north to south the country is filled with friendly people, gorgeous destinations, world-class attractions, delicious food, and photogenic spots.
+From north to south the country is filled with friendly people, destinations of immense beauty, world-class attractions, delicious food, gorgeous beaches, and photogenic spots.
 This means there’s always something to see — and do — across Spain.

-The land of siestas, flamenco, Pedro Almodóvar, tapas, and wine, Spain boasts a laidback and relaxed lifestyle.
+The land of siestas, flamenco, Pedro Almodóvar, tapas, and wine, Spain boasts an irresistible cultural life.
 This is, by the way, one of the top reasons why travelers from all around the globe love the country.
 And there’s more: Spain is quite inexpensive, which means you can experience the Spanish way of life without having to dig deep in your pocket.

-If traveling to Spain in a near future is on the books for you, it’s good to have some handful advice on where to go, what to pack for Spain and how to act and behave in Spain while on holiday as an American tourist.
+If traveling to Spain in a near future is on the books for you, it’s good to have some handful advice on how to experience the rich culture of this amazing country. .

 Note: Make sure to double-check COVID 19 precautions, protocols, and operating hours before you visit any of these sites.

-Barcelona is also linked to the Catalan Modernism, which is a cultural movement that began at the end of the 19th century.
-The movement had an important impact on architecture, introducing revolutionary designs, organic shapes, asymmetry, and colours.
-If you’re curious to visit a masterpiece of the Catalan Modernism, head over to the Palau de la Música Catalana, by the architect Lluís Domènech i Montaner.
+Barcelona is also linked to Catalan Modernism, which is a cultural movement that began at the end of the 19th century.
+The movement had an important impact on architecture, introducing revolutionary designs, organic shapes, asymmetry, and colors.
+If you’re curious to visit a masterpiece of Catalan Modernism, head over to the Palau de la Música Catalana, by the architect Lluís Domènech I Montaner.

-Another amazing destination for architecture-lovers in Spain is Seville.
-Capital of the autonomous community of Andalusia, the city is brimming with architectural gems of a wide range of style.
-In the city, you’ll find gothic constructions, such as the Cathedral of Seville, mudéjar palaces, like the Alcázar of Seville, and even contemporary sculptures like Metropol Parasol, by the German architect Jürgen Mayer.
+Another amazing destination for architecture lovers in Spain is Seville.
+Capital of the autonomous community of Andalusia, the city is brimming with architectural gems of a wide range of styles.
+In the city, you’ll find gothic constructions, such as the Cathedral of Seville, mudéjar palaces, like the Alcázar of Seville (The Royal Palace), which has been declared a World Heritage Site by UNESCO, and even contemporary sculptures like Metropol Parasol, by the German architect Jürgen Mayer.

 Spanish music and dance are commonly associated with flamenco and classical guitar.
-Flamenco is a soulful Spanish art form made up of guitar playing (“guitarra”), song (“cante”), and dance (“baile”).
-Native to Andalusia, Flamenco has a great appeal and often practised as a social dance on streets.
-If you’re travelling to Seville, which is the Andalusian capital of Spain, don’t forget to immerse yourself in a true Flamenco experience.
-There are several places for you to watch an authentic performance, such as CasaLa Teatro, on the Triana district, and La Carbonaria, on Calle Céspedes.
+Flamenco music is a soulful Spanish art form made up of guitar playing (“guitarra”), song (“cante”), and dance (“baile”).
+Native to Andalusia, Flamenco has a great appeal and is often practiced as a social dance on the streets.
+If you’re traveling to Seville, which is the Andalusian capital of Spain, don’t forget to immerse yourself in a true Flamenco experience.
+There are several places for you to watch an authentic performance, such as CasaLa Teatro, in the Triana district, and La Carbonaria, on Calle Céspedes.

-As for classical guitar: even if you do not buy a Vicente Amigo concert ticket, you can enjoy amazing music concerts all over Spain.
+As for classical guitar: even if you do not buy a Vicente Amigo concert ticket, you won’t want to miss the amazing music concerts all over Spain.
 From small bands playing live in restaurants during the night to buskers on streets, the Spanish classical guitar is something you must see and experience whilst in Spain.

 Madrid also showcases an excellent selection of museums where you can have a glimpse of the most iconic works of art in the world.
 Dedicated to 20th-century art, the museum is home to the Guernica, by Pablo Picasso, and L’homme Invisible, by Salvador Dalí.